 - Fast breathing.

-These symptoms are regularly felt when bacteremia progresses and becomes septic, however, when mild bacteremia is present in the body without any inflammation in the blood, the symptoms are not always visible.
+These symptoms are regularly felt when bacteremia progresses and becomes septic; however, the signs are not always visible when mild bacteremia is present in the body without any inflammation in the blood.

 Causes of bacteremia

-There are a variety of sources from which bacteria can enter a person’s blood and remain there in the form of bacteremia.
-Some of the main causes are:
+There are various sources from which bacteria can enter a person’s blood and remain there in the form of bacteremia.
+Some of the leading causes are:

 - Infected wounds.